edov12/Snow_Cover_SMATI/Spatial_Downscaling/README.md

-## This script is apply the Spatial Downscaling to your files:
+## This script is to apply the Spatial Downscaling into your files:

 ### To apply this script: